Richmond Kiwanis Club

 A "History of the Bell" was attempted by William Dooley, emcee for the evening's program only to be interrupted by Starla Janes of Smithville for a "special recognition".
 (The bell is believed to be the original bell when the charter was begun on Nov 5, 1923 and has the patina to go with being 100 years old.
 Nobody has disputed the claim - so it stands as 'original'.)

 William Dooley, former Trustee for MOARK Region 1 (all of NW Misssouri) and former Lt Governor for Division Three, received the "George F. Hixson Fellowship" Award of Recognition.
 George Hixson was Kiwanis International's First President, with the Fellowship going to persons that have significantly contributed to the welfare of children and Kiwanis along with a donation of $1000 to the Kiwanis Children's Fund.
-The honors were presented from the six clubs in MOARK Division Three to William by Starla Janes, President of the Smithville Club.
+The honors were presented from the current six clubs in MOARK Division Three to William by Starla Janes, President of the Smithville Club.
 William's wife and fellow Richmond Kiwanian and Board Member, Barb Dooley, received a beautiful boquet of flowers for her support and contributions.

 The celebrations included a 50/50 Raffle - which earned $115 - won by Bob and Teresa Haden.
 They donated the entire amount to the Centennial Playground Musical Instruments Project.